teateatea/heartbreaker/A/Classes/Magic-Users/Paradigms/Wizard.md

 <!-- ##### *Parlour tricks.* -->
 <!--The Wizard may benefit from minor magical effects related to the spells they have prepared, without actually expelling the spell *(i.e. casually lighting a pipe while Fireball is prepared).*-->

-A Wizard's Prepared Spells allow them to produce Cantrips: minor magical effects, akin to parlour tricks.
+Your Prepared Spells allow you to produce Cantrips: minor magical effects, akin to parlour tricks.
 These must be related in theme or ability to the Prepared Spell, but are otherwise undefined.
-The Wizard is free to imagine their own uses:
+You are free to imagine your own uses:
-- A Wizard who prepared *Fireball* might casually light his pipe with a snap.
+- A Wizard who prepared *Fireball* might casually light a pipe with a snap.
 - A Wizard with *Rampant Growth* might produce flowers as a gift.
-- A Wizard with *Butterfly Hurricane* might conjure a butterfly to delight a child.
+- A Wizard with *Butterfly Hurricane* might conjure a butterfly to delight children.

 Cantrips are subject to GM approval, but in general, they are significantly weaker than Spells, and the effects should not require a roll.
 <!--%*, indicating how many spell-creatures they can safely feed soul-energy. %Start with 2 rolled, then choose 1 at first level.*-->